 Are expensive gadgets and specialty foods really worth the cost?
 Read these super-thorough reviews to see if the item you have your eye on passed the KS tests and truly lives up to the hype.

 Disclosure: I received some of these boxes free for review for the purposes of this post, although no money changed hands.
 Some were three years ago, and the Lunchbot trio and Ziploc boxes I purchased.
-A few links in this post are affiliate links, from which I will earn commission if you make a purchase, but it doesn’t cost you anymore: ECOlunchboxes, Lunchbot, Monbento, and Amazon.
+A few links in this post are affiliate links, from which I will earn commission if you make a purchase, but it doesn’t cost you any more: ECOlunchboxes, Lunchbot, Monbento, Mabel’s Labels and Amazon.
 See my full disclosure statement here.